 As a result, the first karate studio on the mainland was opened in Phoenix, Arizona, by Navy veteran Robert Trias, one of the first American black belts in Karate, in 1946.

 Since then, the popularity of Karate in America has been skyrocketing.
 In 1964, the International Karate Association, based in Tokyo, moved to California.
-A lot of the growth in popularity of Karate occurred in the same decade.
+A lot of the growth in the popularity of Karate occurred in the same decade.
 In 1984, Karate became a cultural phenomenon with the Karate Kid film.

 On the other hand, Jiu-Jitsu only started to gain popularity in America much more recently.
 The most popular variant in the West is Brazilian jiu-jitsu, developed in the 1920s.

 Furthermore, BJJ had only begun spreading in America in 1993, when Royce Gracie, son of one of the original creators of the sport, won the first Ultimate Fighting Championship.

 Is Karate or Jiu-Jitsu Better for Self-Defense?

 Karate and Jiu-jitsu are both legitimate self-defense systems.
 Learning and practicing these martial arts disciplines will almost certainly save your life if you ever find yourself in a dangerous situation.

 However, Jiu-Jitsu has gained popularity as the best self-defense martial art.
-This is because it teaches you several concepts applicable in a self-defense situation, such as distance management, body control, and so on.
+This is because it teaches several concepts applicable to self-defense, such as distance management, body control, etc.

-The debate of Jiu-Jitsu vs Karate (BJJ vs Karate) is longstanding, but in the end, it’s difficult to determine a clear winner.
+The debate of Jiu-Jitsu vs Karate (BJJ vs Karate) is longstanding, but ultimately, it’s difficult to determine a clear winner.
 So instead, we’ve examined the differences between the two martial arts, including that Karate is a contact sport.
 In contrast, strikes are not usually practiced in jiu-jitsu.

 Indeed, we discovered the differences in competition rules between BJJ and Karate, examined the two arts’ presences in the Olympics and MMA, and looked at how their popularity has developed.